GedeonTS/To_Do_List/README.md

 ## Getting Started

 You can have a copy of this repo run on your local machine by just directly cloning it.

+To get a local copy up and running follow these simple example steps.
+1. Download the `Zip` or `(git clone)[https://github.com/GedeonTS/To_Do_List]`
+2. `cd To_Do_List`
+3. Then open in your browser by using `live server`

+## Test

+For tracking linter errors locally you need to follow these steps:

+- After cloning the project you need to run this command
+  > npm install
+   `This command will download all the dependencies of the project`

+- For tracking the linter errors in HTML file run:
+  > npx hint .

+- For tracking the linter errors in CSS file run:
+  > npx stylelint "**/*.{css,scss}"

+  - And For tracking the linter errors in JavaScript file run:
+  > npx eslint .

 ### Prerequisites